baudisgroup/baudisgroup.github.io/docs/publications/2019-01-19-publication-PCL-JEADV.md

 **Objective**

-With a comprehensive meta‐analysis, we aim to delineate genomic alter‐ ations for different types of CL and propose a more accurate classifica‐ tion in line with their various pathogenicity.
+With a comprehensive meta‐analysis, we aim to delineate genomic alter‐ ations for different types of CL and propose a more accurate classifica‐ tion in line with their various pathogenicity.<!--more-->

 **Methods**